SpecDetect4ML: Detecting Non-Local ML Code Smells with Code Property Graphs: SpecDetect4ML : Specification-Driven Static Analysis

-Each DSL rule captures the semantic conditions under which a smell occurs, abstracting away implementation details, enabling users to focus purely on domain logic.

-\textbf{Running Example:} Listing~\ref{fig:RuleR5} is the DSL rule for the smell R5 \textit{Hyperparameter Not Explicitly Set}.
-In this example, the rule explicitly states that a smell occurs when a ML method call (\texttt{isMLMethodCall}) is detected without explicitly specified hyperparameters (\texttt{hasExplicitHyperparameters}).
-Both identifiers are semantic predicates provided by our predicate library.
-Users can extend this library with new predicates as explained in Section \ref{sec:resuls_and_eval}.
+\stepfield{Running Example} Listing~\ref{fig:RuleR5} is the DSL rule for R5 \textit{Hyperparameter Not Explicitly Set}.
+The rule states that a smell occurrence exists when an ML method call (\texttt{isMLMethodCall}) is detected without explicitly specified hyperparameters (\texttt{hasExplicitHyperparameters}).